Afawn007/python-port-scanner/README.md

 - Python 3
 - Scapy
 - Root privileges for SYN scan and subnet scan

+Disclaimer
+This tool is intended for educational purposes and authorized security testing only.
+Do not scan systems you do not own or have permission to test.
 ## Usage

 Scan a single host: